nestybox/sysbox/docs/distro-compat.md

-In Docker's case this is accomplished by enabling the `userns-remap` feature which, even though imposes certain [restrictions](https://docs.docker.com/engine/security/userns-remap/#user-namespace-known-limitations), it has no kernel requirements (i.e. `shiftfs`) and therefore allows Sysbox support in a larger number of distributions.
+In Docker's case this is accomplished by enabling the `userns-remap` feature which, even though imposes certain [restrictions](https://docs.docker.com/engine/security/userns-remap/#user-namespace-known-limitations), does not require `shiftfs` and therefore allows Sysbox support in a larger number of distributions.

 Refer to the Sysbox [installation guide](./user-guide/install.md#docker-userns-remap) for more details.